 Caring For Your Vinyl Flooring

 Do you have kids or pets?
 If you do, you know just how much of a mess they can create, especially when it comes to your floors.
 But with sheet vinyl flooring, your home will be able to withstand all that wear and tear.
-Not only will it create a newer, modern look for any room in your home, it will also provide you with a surface that is easy to clean up, reduces noise, and is and able to withstand heavy foot traffic.
+Not only will it create a newer, modern look for any room in your home, but it will also provide you with a surface that is easy to clean up, reduces noise, and is able to withstand heavy foot traffic.